The Lynch Foundation

 -

-Education is the top priority: K-12 education, particularly in Boston, receives more grants than any other area.
+Education is a top priority: K-12 education, particularly in Boston, receives significant attention.
 Catholic schools are also a significant focus.

 -